 If you qualify for the mortgage, you can take 80% or 85% of the home’s value (including your mortgage amount remaining) in cash.

-A home equity loan is a lump-sum payment with a fixed monthly interest rate.
-Interest rates vary by lender, but you can expect a rate of 8-10% if you have decent credit in many situations in 2024.
+An equity loan is a lump-sum payment with a fixed monthly interest rate.
+Interest rates vary by home equity loan lender, but you can expect a rate of 8-10% if you have decent credit in many situations in 2024.

 The interest rate on a home equity loan is higher than a first mortgage because it’s a higher risk for the lender if you default.
 But the rate is still much lower than most credit cards and personal loans.
 For that reason, the popular loan is the 2nd mortgage for home improvements, college tuition, and paying off debt.